kriskowal/kriskowal.com/content/naming-things.md

 Bake some ambiguity into your name's pronunciation and I'll find the third interpretation and socialize it at your favorite conference.

+# Map and Set

+The names map and set are cursed.
+They occur in the same group of words both as nouns and as verbs.
+`Map` is an interface with methods like `get` and `set`.
+`Set` is an interface with methods like `add` and `delete`.
+Lists often have a method like `map`.
+`Map` is not `map`, and `Set` is not `set`.
+So, keep in mind that that the case of a word is information and that names cannot be trivially moved from one case convention to another.

+You will note that `Map` methods tend to have three letters.
+If “funny” were again more important than the preceding laws of naming things, you might conceive of a convention for maps that used strictly three-letter
+names: `get`, `set`, and `has`, of course.
+We can use `put` as a variant on `set` that asserts that the key is not present.
+We can use `cut` as an analog to `pop` for removing and returning the value for a key.
+We often wring our hands for a good name for a method that gets the value for a key, but also sets the value to a default it was not already present.
+My muse is the idiom, “ready, get set, go!”, which can be captured in three letters as initials, `rgs`.

+But that would be crazy.

 # Brand Names

 Brand names do not follow the laws of naming things in computer science.